| |

 10. Hackney Marshes

-Hackney Marshes is a vibrant blend of sport, recreation, and wildlife and is one of the best outdoorsy thing to do in Hackney Wick.
+Hackney Marshes is where sport, recreation, and wildlife come to meet in East London, and is one of the best outdoorsy thing to do in Hackney Wick.

 11. Hackney Wick Restaurants